-- 3. Students who do not possess the degree mentioned in paragraph 1 or 2 are required to obtain proof of admission to the programme from the dean of the faculty of Civil Engineering and Geosciences, who will seek the advice of the board of examiners on this matter. - 4.
-In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board, laid down in Section 2 of the Student Charter (central part),

-- b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 5.
+- 3. All students possessing a degree mentioned in paragraph 2 in which a dedicated transitional minor programme is included will be admitted to the programme.
+The content of this transitional minor programme is mentioned in the Implementation Rules. - 4.
+Students who do not possess the degree mentioned in paragraph 1 or 2 are required to obtain proof of admission to he programme from the dean of the faculty of Civil Engineering and Geosciences, who will seek the advice of the board of examiners on this matter. - 5.
+In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board, laid down in Section 2 of the Student Charter (central part), - b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 6.
 Students with a foreign Bachelor's degree certificate may only be admitted to the programme if they have a Grade Point Average of at least 75% of the maximum points available.